Faith, Wall Street, and everything inbetween

 But Friedman’s position did not go entirely unchallenged.

-Awet Andemicael ‘10 S.T.M., posed a question during the question-and-answer session that she said was based on observations made by economist John Kenneth Galbraith in his book The Culture of Contentment.
+Awet Andemicael ‘10 M.A.R., posed a question during the question-and-answer session that she said was based on observations made by economist John Kenneth Galbraith in his book The Culture of Contentment.
 “At times, a certain amount of wealth and progress can sometimes lead to an apathy toward helping those in need rather than necessarily being something that’s an engine for that kind of sympathy,” said Andemicael, who pursued an economics concentration as an undergraduate at Harvard.

 Friedman, author of the book The Moral Consequences of Economic Growth, acknowledged that economic improvements to a majority of citizens might not always lead to increased generosity to the needy.
 But the weight of history, he argued, suggests a close correspondence between economic prosperity and increased generosity.